guynich/guynich.github.io/_posts/2025-07-07-quantizing-DeepSeek-R1-0528-Qwen3-8B.md

 - [ ] Check model temperature and test other Ollama hyperparameters
 - [ ] Try a broader test set of riddles and reasoning prompts

 Want to try it yourself?
-Grab the quantized model on Hugging Face:
+Grab the quantized model on HuggingFace:
 [DeepSeek-R1-0528-Qwen3-8B_Q4_K_M](https://huggingface.co/guynich/DeepSeek-R1-0528-Qwen3-8B_Q4_K_M) .